Malik-Shah I: Conquest of Yemen (1092)

+Campaign of Anatolia

+In his book "Turkey in the Time of the Seljuks (Turkish: Selçuklular Zamanında Türkiye)," medieval historian Osman Turan states that some primary sources indicate that Malik-Shah personally campaigned in Anatolia.
+After making conquests in Anatolia, especially in Konya, Aksaray, Kayseri, and Antakya, Malik-Shah laid siege to Constantinople, imposed a tax of 1,000,000 gold coins on the Byzantine Empire, ceded the conquered territories to Suleiman Shah, and ordered the conquest of Egypt and the Maghreb before returning.
+However, Osman Turan views this information, derived from primary sources, with skepticism due to the lack of sufficient data.
+Some historians who examine these events also agree with Osman Turan's views.
+Some historians also mention this situation.

 Domestic policy and Ismailis

 In 1092, Nizam al-Mulk was assassinated near Sihna, on the road to Baghdad, by a man disguised as a Sufi.
 As the assassin was immediately cut down by Nizam's bodyguard, it became impossible to establish with certainty who had sent him.
-One theory had it that he was an Assassin, since these regularly made attempts on the lives of Seljuk officials and rulers during the 11th century.
+One theory had it that he was an Assassin, since these assassins regularly made attempts on the lives of Seljuk officials and rulers during the 11th century.
 Another theory had it that the attack had been instigated by Malik-Shah, who may have grown tired of his overmighty vizier.
 After Nizam al-Mulk's death, Malik-Shah appointed another Persian named Taj al-Mulk Abu'l Ghana'im as his vizier.
 Malik-Shah then went to Baghdad and decided to depose al-Muqtadi and sent him the following message: "You must relinquish Baghdad to me, and depart to any land you choose."
 This was because Malik-Shah wanted to appoint his grandson (or nephew) Ja'far as the new caliph.

-As Sunni Muslims, the Sultan persecuted Shiites, in particular, the Ismailis of Hassan ibn Sabbah.
+The Sultan had a good relationship with the Shias at large except for the Ismailis of Hassan ibn Sabbah.
 Followers of Sabbah managed to occupy the Alamut fortress near Qazvin, and the army under the command of the emir Arslan-Tash, sent by Malik Shah, could not recapture it.
 The Sultan's ghilman, Kizil Sarug, besieged the Daru fortress in Kuhistan, but ceased hostilities in connection with the death of Malik Shah on November 19, 1092, possibly due to poisoning.